Posted by Denise Murray on

-Giving Kids the Benefits of 7 Days of Play for Health and Wellness
+Giving Kids the Benefits of 7 Days of Play for Health & Wellness

 An added bonus to actively engaging in play are the health and wellness benefits.
 It also counteracts obesity issues facing many children today.
 During play, kids are able to unwind and release unhealthy stress.
 The ability to play with others and even solitary play will allow kids to reduce their feelings of anxiety and pent-up energy.